Callosa d'en Sarrià: History

-The city retains the old town part of its medieval urban structure, bounded by a line of walls of the intramural Callosa, which still can be crossed by one of its original doors: El Portal.
+The city retains the old town part of its medieval urban structure, bounded by a line of walls of the intramural Callosa, which still can be entered by one of its original gates: El Portal.

 Demography

 Callosa has 7.888 residents (INE 2010).
 A 30.4% of the census are foreigners, mainly from Latin America (mainly Ecuador and Bolivia) and the European continent.

 Economy

 Callosa has a highly competitive agriculture based on loquats and medlars, introduced in Spain in the 19th century by the Callosan Juan Bautista Berenguer y Ronda.
 Farmers are partners in a cooperative that handles the marketing of fruits, intended mostly for exporting; their main destinations are France and Italy.

 Recently the City Council managed the "denominación de origen" (DO) and thus, the Council of the Designation of Origin of loquats from Callosa d'en Sarrià, with a view to establish quality standards for the loquat produced in Callosa and its region.

 The tourism sector has experienced a significant rise in recent years.